-Quite a few brokers compete on providing great research and education for their customers.
+Quite a few brokers compete on providing great research and educational resources for their customers.
 The best brokers offer detailed fundamental research on a huge number of stocks.

-Some brokers such as Merrill Lynch offer their own in-house research reports, which go into great detail on a stock, offering earnings projections and more.
+Some brokers such as Merrill Edge (owned by Bank of America) offer their own in-house research reports, which go into great detail on a stock, offering earnings projections and more.
 Others, including Charles Schwab and Fidelity, offer a variety of reports from high-quality third-party providers.
-These brokers also provide market commentary, so you get a sense of how the market’s acting.
+These brokers also provide market commentary, so you get a sense of how the market is performing and why.

-Both Schwab and Fidelity also offer excellent customer service and are the overall winners in Bankrate’s 2019 review of best brokers.
+Both Schwab and Fidelity also offer excellent customer service and are regularly top performers in Bankrate’s reviews of best brokers.

-These two are both also well-known for the educational components on their online offerings.
+These two are also well-known for the educational materials on their online offerings.
 They provide a variety of articles and modules to teach you how to invest and help understand the variety of tools they offer – such as stock and fund screeners.

 Another standout for education is Merrill Edge.
 The broker provides articles and videos that explain topics such as retirement, college planning, personal finance and investing.

 3. Lower margin costs